The Anti-Phishing Insights Every CISO Should Know

 Enjoyed our blog?
 Learn more about how Hut Six can help improve you security awareness with training and simulated phishing.
 Start a free trial now, or book a meeting with one of our experts.

 Cyber awareness helps reduce human error and insecure behaviours.
-Examining the psychology of behaviour change will help us deliver effective awareness campaigns.
+Examining how the psychology of behaviour change will help us deliver effective awareness campaigns.

 An email security policy is a document describing how an organisation's email system should, and most importantly, should not be used.